JayTongue/mousestick/README.md

 The pin assignment can changed, but keep in mind that the pin on the microcontroller needs to be capable of analog input.

-As currently implemented, a single click is a left click, and a double click is a right click.
+As currently implemented, single click is a left click, double click is a right click, and triple click stickies on left click to mimic click and drag.

+Since the milis() function is stored into an unsigned long, this mouse will have a behavior where every 50 days or so, the number of miliseconds will overflow the alloted data space and reset back to 0.
+I'm fine with this since you'd have to try to double or triple click in a tiny window exactly over that time period, or make clicks exactly 50ish days apart to catch the window the next time it comes around.
+Since neither of these are really likely, I'll leave the bug.